lorin/booknotes/Drift-Into-Failure.md

     - We have Newton on a retainer
 4. The search for the broken component
     - Broken components after a hailstorm
-    - Broken ocmponents to explain a broken system
+    - Broken components to explain a broken system
     - Newton and the simplicity of failure
     - Reductionism and the Eureka part
     - Causes for effects an be found